MarathonLabs/marathon/docs/_posts/2018-11-19-configuration.md

 {% endtab %} {% endtabs %}

 ## Fragmented execution of tests
-This is a test filter similar to sharded test execution that [AOSP provides][6]
+This is a test filter similar to sharded test execution that [AOSP provides][6].

 It is intended to be used in situations where it is not possible to connect multiple execution devices to a single test run, e.g. CI setup that can schedule parallel jobs each containing a single execution device.
+There are two parameters for using fragmentation:

+* **count** - the number of overall fragments (e.g. 10 parallel execution)
+* **index** - current execution index (in our case of 10 executions valid indexes are 0..9)

 This is a dynamic programming technique, hence the results will be sub-optimal compared to connecting multiple devices to the same test run